bvds/andes/docs/guides/manager_guide/README.md

 <b>Note</b> Blocking the device only affects the one device.
 The user
 can access the Space Client from another device.

-You can also deauthorize a device so that it can never be reactivated under Space by using the <b>Deauthorize Device</b> option on the
-<a href="#DeviceInfo">Device Information</a> menu.
+You can also remove all Space data from a device by Wiping the device, or you can also remove Space data and deauthorize the device.
+For more information, see <a href="#DeviceInfo">Device Information</a> menu.

 <a name="AppsTab"></a>
 ## Applications Tab

 The Applications tab lists all apps that can run on a Sencha Space Client.
 Click an application to [view more information](#appinfo) about the application.
 You can give each user a different set of applications within your organization.

 The first application you set for a user becomes the first screen they see when they log into the Space Client.
 As administrator, you can use a web page as the starting application, for example, as a welcome screen with ways for users to get help or learn how to use their client.

 {@img SpaceMgrApplications.png}